Dhanapati

-Dhanapati is 2017 romantic and political movie directed by Dipendra K Khanal and written by Khagendra Lamichhane.
+Dhanapati is a 2017 romantic and political movie directed by Dipendra K Khanal and written by Khagendra Lamichhane.
 The film stars Khagendra Lamichhane and Surakshya Panta.
-The film features a man named Dhanapati who struggles to get money to send his daughter to a good school, so he decides to go into politics to get money.
+The film features a man named Dhanapati who struggles to get money to send his daughter to a good school.
+He therefore decides to go into politics to earn enough money.

 Plot

-A man named Dhanapati who struggles get money goes to a man named Rabi to find a job.
+A man named Dhanapati who struggles to get money goes to a man named Rabi to find a job.
 Rabi then pulls Dhanapati into politics.